 After the house was completed, the couple turned their attention to planting corn in the fertile bottomlands of the creek valley.
-But with the closest Mill in Richand, 25 miles away, the Blackburn’s quickly recognized the need for a gristmill.
+But with the closest Mill to grind their corn being located in Richand, 25 miles away, the Blackburn’s quickly recognized the need for a gristmill.
 The War Eagle Creek would provide the perfect energy source to grind grain into flour.
-The new Mill proved to be in a tremendously successful location.
-It didn’t take long for the surrounding neighbors to bring their own corn to Sylvanus for grinding.
-Before he knew it, the Blackburns had the most popular place around for people to have picnics and parties while waiting for their grain to be milled.
+It didn’t take long for the surrounding neighbors to bring their own corn to Sylvanus for grinding, and a community was built around all that the Mill had to offer.

 In 1848, a heavy rainy season flooded the entire valley and the Mill was pushed into the river, washed downstream and totally destroyed.
-As soon as the water receded, tenacious Sylvanus and Catherine rebuilt the Mill.
-They expanded the structure to mill lumber as well as milling grain.
-With more and more people moving into the Valley and needing houses, Sylvanus’ business prospered.
-It was a good thing the Mill was doing well, because by this time, the couple had nine children!
+As soon as the water receded, Sylvanus and Catherine were determined to rebuild the Mill.
+They expanded the structure to mill lumber in addition to milling grain.

 Families and Nation Torn Apart By War

 In 1861, Civil War broke out.
 Many northwest Arkansas residents were caught between strongly Confederate Arkansans to the south and Union-supporting Missourians only a few miles away to the north.
-The Blackburn’s five sons enlisted in the Confederate Army, while Sylvanus and Catherine decided to take the rest of their children to Texas to ride out the conflict.
-He left behind his entire life’s work and his beloved Mill to protect his family.
+Five of the Blackburn’s sons enlisted in the Confederate Army, while Sylvanus and Catherine decided to take the rest of their children to Texas to ride out the conflict.
+Sylvanus left behind his entire life’s work and his beloved Mill to protect his family.
 It would be nearly four years before any of them would return to the War Eagle river valley.

 In 1862, the Union Army moved into northern Arkansas and the War Eagle Valley, and used the Mill to grind grain for food.
 When the Union soldiers heard that the Confederate Army was advancing into the area, they picked up and went to Pea Ridge, Arkansas.
 For two days, the Confederate soldiers used the Mill, but their military position was so unstable that a confederate general ordered that the Mill be burned to the ground to prevent it being used again by the Union.
 Chaos ensued after the horrific battle of Pea Ridge, and the entire county and surrounding areas where laid waste by the retreating Confederates and bands of looters.
 Fayetteville and Bentonville, AR would be the first U.S. cities to be destroyed by fire during the war.
 With crops destroyed and the Mill in ashes, food shortages would force many residents abandon their homesteads and flee.

 After the war ended in 1865, Sylvanus and his family returned to find their house still standing, but the Mill was gone again.
-This time, it would be Sylvanus’ son, James Austin Cameron (J. A. C.) Blackburn, who would take on the task of reconstructing the third mill, which he finished in 1873.
+This time, it would be Sylvanus’ son, James Austin Cameron (J. A. C.) Blackburn, who would take on the task of reconstructing the Mill.
+The thir reconstruction of the Mill was finished in 1873.
 J. A. C. decided to expand Mill production by adding a more powerful grinding machine run by a turbine engine instead of a water wheel.
 The Mill grew even more prosperous.
 Their sawmill, reportedly the largest in Arkansas, led J. A. C. to become known as the “Lumber King” of northwest Arkansas.
 Lumber cut at the War Ealge saw mill was used to build much of Fayetteville, AR– including Old Main on the University of Arkansas campus.

-When J.A.C. decided to run for the Arkansas Senate and won, his time was too divided between his new duties and the Mill, so he sold the Mill to a family named Kilgore.
-They operated the Mill until 1924 when the Mill burned down for the second time, by a fire of unknown cause.
+The Mill was operational until 1924 when it burned down for the second time, by a fire of unknown cause.
 This fire left only the foundation and remnants of the building.